oracle/pgql-lang/pages/pgql-1.2-spec.md

 Above, we first match a shortest path between accounts 10039 and 1001.
 Notice that the length of this path is 2.
 We also match a shortest path between accounts 10039 and 2090.
 Notice that the length of this path is 3.
 In the SELECT clause, the aggregation `COUNT(e)` is a horizontal aggregation since `e` is a group variable.
-For each of the two shortest paths, it computes the path lengths by counting the number of edges.
+For each of the two shortest paths, `COUNT(e)` computes the length by counting the number of edges.
 The output will be 2 for one of the two paths, and 3 for the other.
 Then it takes the `SUM` to compute the total length of the two paths, which is 5.

 ### Horizontal aggregation in WHERE and GROUP BY